Top 10 Restaurants in Chinatown 2023

 ShanDong MaMa - 200 Bourke St Mid City Arcade

-Shandong Mama is an exciting addition to the Melbourne culinary scene in Mid City Arcade and can lay claim to the best dumplings in Melbourne.
+Shandong Mama was an exciting addition to the Melbourne culinary scene in Mid City Arcade and has now celebrated 10 glorious years!
+It can lay claim to the best dumplings in Melbourne.
 Mama is a retired ex accountant from China who spent years cooking for friends in her social circle in Shandong Province.
 She's had the courage to start this homely restaurant with her delightful family here in Melbourne.
 Friends and relatives are part of the scene.
 Mama has a passion for healthy, delicate cuisine.
 It's exciting to see a Shandong Restaurant (one of the 8 major Chinese cuisines) in Melbourne.

 Mama is particular about process and having the best ingredients.
 You may find her at Footscray or Springvale markets sourcing the finest ingredients for her dumplings.
 The fish dumplings include expensive mackerel in the filling, for example, hand picked by Mama.